 Spring is one of my favorite seasons!
 I love watching the bright, bold flowers appear in the garden after the long, gray days of winter.
+This symmetrical flowers painting activity will add the right pop of color into your classroom!
+This art project has so much color and variety!
+It’s perfect for primary-age students.

 To get ready, I gathered supplies for each student: